Digital Printing (CMYK COLOUR OR BLACK)

 perspex and metallic papers, we are also able to cut on normal printed papers

-– there are slight burn marks on lighter papers such as white/ivory.
+– there are slight burn marks on lighter papers such as white/ivory which is the nature of the process, although we take every step to avoid burn marks.